simplynormal/dotfiles/README.md

 ## Credits

-Some of these scripts are taken from [pengwin-setup](https://github.com/WhitewaterFoundry/pengwin-setup).
+Some of these scripts are taken from [pengwin-setup](https://github.com/WhitewaterFoundry/pengwin-setup) and [ohmyzsh plugins](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins).